Bo-Lennart/memory_game/docs/README.md

 * Samsung galaxy s22
 * Macbook pro

-Game Screen testings:
+Game Screen testing:

 * Home Screen
    * Social Links work
    * All card decks work on click and load the correct decks
    * Social links in footer work and open in new tab
 * Game Screen
    * All card turn correctly, wait for the time out and check for match as well as loading the correct background img again
    * Social links in footer work and open in new tab
-    * During this testing an error occured when unusual clicking behavior was tried.
+   * During this testing, an error occurred when an unusual clicking behavior was tried.
 This error was fixed by setting a return/break inside the function that tries to load the card name to check the match.
     * ![IMAGE ALT TEXT HERE](../docs/screenshots/game_screen_bug.png)

 * Game Over Screen